The 'Presidents' Award'

 The origins of the 'Presidents’ Award' lie in the mid 1990s, when an anonymous donor generously gave £4,000 to fund an annual Award.

-The origins of the "Presidents’ Prize" - more properly, the Presidents' Award - lie in the mid 1990s, when an anonymous donor generously sent £4,000 to fund an Award of £200 to be made annually.
-The purpose of the award was to acknowledge the most useful contribution to the understanding of the flowering plants and ferns of Britain and Ireland through a book, major paper, discovery or outstanding exhibit during that calendar year.
+At present, £300 is awarded annually to acknowledge the most useful contribution to the understanding of the flowering plants and ferns of Britain and Ireland through a book, major paper, discovery or outstanding exhibit during that calendar year.

-It was agreed that the recipient(or joint recipients) would be chosen, after consultation, by the Presidents of the BSBI and the Wild Flower Society and that the award would only be made if both Presidents could agree on a recipient or recipients who merited such an accolade.
-News of the award was first reported in print on page 6 of BSBI News no. 68 (Jan.
+It was agreed that the recipient(s) would be chosen, after consultation, by the Presidents of the BSBI and the Wild Flower Society and that the Award would only be made if both Presidents could agree on a recipient or recipients who merited such an accolade.
+News of the Award was first reported in print on page 6 of BSBI News no. 68 (Jan.
 1995) and then in the Wild Flower Magazine no. 432 (Spring 1995).

 The first award was announced at the BSBI AGM in 1995, held in Dublin.
 A certificate, signed by the two Presidents, was sent to Eric J. Clement and Sally Foster for their book 'Alien Plants of the British Isles'.
 Since then, the presentation has alternated between a major meeting (usually the AGM) of either the BSBI or the WFS and, where possible, the award is handed over to the recipient(s) in person.

 The Prize has usually been awarded for a book, rather than a paper, discovery or outstanding exhibit, although in 1998 it was for a paper by Geoffrey Kitchener and Douglas McKean on Epilobium hybrids and in 2000, the Award went to John Rodwell for the National Vegetation Classification.